ssduman/reactory/README.md

 * Sometimes unexpected things happen like not joining the room again.
 I think this is due to delay on sockets.
 * Calculating gosterge is bugged.
 I didn't cover all posibilities and finishing with cifte (see Wikipedia).
 If per count is equal or higher than 9, player can finish the game.
 * If no tiles left on middle, the rules says that all tiles in the table will be shuffle and put in the middle.
 However, I didn't implement this.
+* Home, about, blog and drawing board are placeholders.
+I'm planning to add real blog and drawing systems and fill sections.
+* System depends on url. https://samd.herokuapp.com/# can broke the joining to room or other system.